golang/proposal/design/14313-benchmark-format.md

 All other lines in the data file, including but not limited to blank lines and lines beginning with a # character, are ignored.
-For example, the testing package prints test results above benchmark data, usually the text `PASS`. that line is neither a configuration line nor a benchmark result line, so it is ignored.
+For example, the testing package prints test results above benchmark data, usually the text `PASS`.
+That line is neither a configuration line nor a benchmark result line, so it is ignored.

 ### Configuration Lines